What provisional assessments can I apply for as a non-resident taxpayer?

 Tax credits

-- I live in Suriname or Aruba and I am a non-resident taxpayer
+• You live in Belgium and you are a non-resident taxpayer

 You are not a qualifying non-resident taxpayer.